teirm/cpp_multithreading/ch_4/notes.md

 These are used with the _until suffix type waits.
 When used with a condition variable, a loop should be wrapping the check for spurious wakeups.
-Using wait_for() in this case can lead to an unbounded waittime if you miss the exact time.
+Using wait_for() in this case can lead to an unbounded wait time if you miss the exact time.

 #### Alarms